-Salt removal is one of the most effective microblading fading methods.
+Salt peel removal is one of the most effective microblading methods of microblading fading.
 It combines exfoliation with the property of sodium chloride to bind PMU pigments and draw them out of the skin, diminishing the visibility of the strokes.

 Basically, this means exfoliating the brow area with salt and a bit of water.
 The grains will remove skin cells from the surface, and as they gradually dissolve the solution will penetrate the skin and dissolve a small amount of pigment.

 This method should work, but it may take a while and make your skin more prone to infections.

 Within the first 72 hours after the treatment, you can try fading microblading with hydrogen peroxide.
 Make a paste-like concoction of baking soda and hydrogen peroxide, apply it to the brows, and rinse it off after a few minutes.